Sunday Night Baseball: Field reporters

+Other networks

-Other networksESPN Domingo de Grandes Ligas (Major League Sunday) is also broadcast in Spanish on ESPN Deportes, with Ernesto Jerez on play-by-play and Luis Alfredo Alvarez as the color analyst.
+ESPN Domingo de Grandes Ligas (Major League Sunday) is also broadcast in Spanish on ESPN Deportes, with Ernesto Jerez on play-by-play and Luis Alfredo Alvarez as the color analyst.
 This version is also presented on the Spanish feed of ESPN Latin America.
 The Brazilian feed, in Portuguese, has Romulo Mendonça doing the play-by-play and Paulo Antunes as the analyst.
 They broadcast from ESPN Brasil studios in São Paulo.

 ESPN Radio has aired a weekly Sunday Night Baseball broadcast since 1998.
 Currently, Jon Sciambi calls play-by-play of the games, with Chris Singleton serving as color analyst.
 Sciambi was preceded by Gary Thorne (2008–09), Dan Shulman (2002–07), and Charley Steiner (1998–2001), while Singleton was preceded by Dave Campbell (1999–2010) and Kevin Kennedy (1998).
 As of 2020, the reserves for Sciambi include Shulman and Roxy Bernstein.
 In Canada, this program airs on CJCL, the flagship sports radio station for Sportsnet.
 TUDN Radio also airs Sunday Night Baseball in Spanish, after the dissolution of ESPN Deportes Radio.

 From 1990 to 1997, CBS Radio aired Sunday night games, usually with Jerry Coleman and John Rooney announcing.

 Outside the US, this weekly game was also broadcast live on Five in the UK from 1997 until 2008 and at the time was the longest running programme on the channel.
 In Latin America the game is broadcast on ESPN Latin America.
 When the NFL season begins, the game is moved to ESPN Dos only for the audience in Mexico, Central America, Venezuela, Colombia and the Caribbean Islands.

 In Canada, Sunday Night Baseball has aired on the TSN family of channels (usually on TSN2) since May 16, 2010.
 This was initially under a sublicensing agreement with Sportsnet, the primary Canadian rightsholder for Major League Baseball, in a deal through which TSN transferred its remaining rights to Toronto Blue Jays games to Sportsnet, which is now the exclusive carrier of Blue Jays games, and English-language rightsholder of all post-season games.
 Beginning in 2014, TSN has contracted directly with MLB for rights to SNB and other ESPN MLB telecasts through 2021.
 Sportsnet may still air individual games in the event of a scheduling conflict between all of TSN's channels.
 Previous carriers of Sunday Night Baseball were TSN (1990–2000), The Score (2001–2002), and Sportsnet (2003 – May 9, 2010).
 In French, the program is carried on Réseau des Sports with Alain Usereau and Marc Griffin working as the announcers.